 Edible Garden Tours are organized by the Food Action Team to give both new and experienced gardeners an opportunity to learn and grow.
 The tours have typically featured local gardens in which the hosts share how they’ve transformed their available space, selected what to plant, and overcame any challenges.
 There is always time for questions and exploration.

 Edible Garden Tours started in 2012, when the Food Action Team organized a series of neighborhood garden tours focusing on edible front yard landscaping.
 We wanted the tours to be neighborhood-based for a couple reasons:

-- Gardeners learn from one another and we wanted to help encourage these connections among neighbors
+- Gardeners learn from each other, and we wanted to help encourage these connections among neighbors.

 The August 2012 tour was in south Corvallis, near the intersection of Alexander and Crystal Lake Drive.
 There were 8 stops on this tour, which started at Sunrise Community Garden—a privately owned garden that includes 6 individual family plots and a large plot gardened cooperatively by about 20 people.
 Again, this tour included a real diversity of sites, and it ended at the home of Andrew Millison, who teaches permaculture at OSU.
 Again, there were about 60 people in attendance.